rsb-23/vobject-poc/programmers-guide/source/index.rst

 .. index:: Apple, AT&T, IBM, IETF, Internet Mail Consortium, Lucent, Siemens, Versit Consortium
 .. index:: vCard, vCalendar, iCalendar

-The *vCard* and *vCalendar* specifications were originally developed by the Versit Consortium, with contributions from Apple, IBM, AT&T/Lucent, and Siemens.
-Their stewardship subsequently passed to the Internet Mail Consortium, before later being adopted by the IETF.
+The *vCard* and *vCalendar* specifications were originally developed by the Versit Consortium (and that's why they're named with a leading "v"), with contributions from Apple, IBM, AT&T/Lucent, and Siemens.
+Their stewardship subsequently passed to the Internet Mail Consortium, before the standards were later adopted by the IETF.

 Within the IETF, vCard versions 3.0 and 4.0, and a revised and expanded calendar specification renamed to *iCalendar* 2.0 have been published,